rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 ![](https://media-cldnry.s-nbcnews.com/image/upload/rockcms/2022-09/220914-covid-vaccination-germany-al-1118-f9b617.jpg){: width="77%"}

 Some sources claim there were fewer attendees for re:Invent last year, 2021 -- around 25,000 people, or close to half the amount of usual attendees -- at least based on numbers from the pre-pandemic era.
-I suppose this makes sense, as the world as a whole was still recovering from the COVID pandemic at around that time, and a lot of people still (such as me) opted not to attend the event in-person that year at all.
+I suppose this makes sense, as the world as a whole was still recovering from the COVID Pandemic at around that time, and a lot of people still (such as me) opted not to attend the event in-person that year at all.

 That's not even taking into account the registration costs for individual attendees -- attending the full conference in person costs $1799; but you can view a lot of the events live and virtually for free.